The Vitality Web

 A map of your whole life.

-Every facet of the web exists on a spectrum — from full expression and ease, to repression and strain.
-We call it health versus hustle.
-The bridge between them is always the same thing: safety.
+Every facet exists on a spectrum — from full expression and ease, to repression and strain.
+Health versus hustle.
 When one facet suffers, the impact cascades through the whole system.
-So many entry points that all lead to the same room, choose your adventure (and capacity), this will always return you to wellbeing.
+There are a lot of entry points — and they all lead to the same room.
+Choose whichever one you have capacity for or just seems most interesting to you in this moment.
+The work will always return you to yourself, that self you know is alive down in there and just wants some air to breathe.

 Our 13 Facets of Wellbeing: